Day 3: Decide on deductions

 Most taxpayers use the standard deduction rather than bothering with tracking every expense to itemize.
 If the standard amount works for you, great!

 Go back to the material you collected on day one.
 Your W-2s will show how much state and local income taxes you paid.
-Find that statement from the mortgage company showing your loan interest and property tax payments.
-And dig out the receipts you got for all your deductible donations.
+Dig out the receipts you got for all your deductible donations.
+And find that statement from the mortgage company showing your loan interest and property tax payments.

 Make sure you don't miss any, because all these amounts will help whittle your income to the lowest possible taxable amount.